Skip to main content

 • If the engineer arrives on time, they are paid the emergency arrival fee.

-• If the engineer arrived late, they are paid the non-emergency arrival fee.
+• If the engineer arrives late, they are paid the non-emergency arrival fee.

 • Work carried out during in-hours is paid at in-hours labour rates.